 Art is the way we record our different realities, and different art movements evolved because artists wanted to share different ways of looking or thinking about the world.
 For Cubists like Picasso and Georges Braque, objects and people are seen from multiple and varying points of view.
-To achieve this, Cubist art uses objects that are broken up and re-assembled in an abstracted form to construct an image from multitudinous viewpoints.
+To achieve this, Cubist art uses objects that are broken up and reassembled in an abstracted form to construct an image from numerous viewpoints.

 What You Do:

 - Before you begin, take a look at Cubist paintings online or in the library and notice the way the features in the paintings are formed from a mixture of various angles.
 Some famous Cubist artists to reference might be Pablo Picasso, Georges Braque, Paul Cezanne, and Juan Gris.

 - Gather a variety of photographs from various sources.
 For this project, you will need to have photos of facial profiles, three-quarter views, and front views.

 - Make several copies of each view.

 - Use the scissors to cut out parts of the images such as their lips, eyes, noses, chins, and necks.